-Adoption Sunday: 2:00-4:00 PM the last Sunday of each month.
+Adoption Sunday: 2:00-4:00 PM the last Sunday of each month in 2017 except for a special date in December.
 Come by and meet our dogs!

 All of our dogs are in foster homes.
 To meet a dog, either come to Adoption Sunday or call for an appointment.

-Agnes says, "Meet me and all of my wonderful friends at Adoption Sunday on April 30, 2017, from 2-4 PM
+Blanche says, "Meet me and all of my wonderful friends at Adoption Sunday on October 29, 2017, from 2-4 PM

 at the Adoption & Education Center, 4681 Broadview Road, Cleveland!"